aanandp123/bad-posture-detector/README.md

 ## Overview

-This project is designed to detect deviations in a person's posture using the laptop's webcam.
-It leverages the Mediapipe library to analyze the pose of an individual in real time and determine whether their posture is good or bad.
-It provides instant feedback to the user and keeps track of instances of bad posture.
+This repository contains a posture detection system implemented using a Convolutional Neural Network (CNN).
+The CNN is trained to classify good and bad postures based on images captured in real-time through a webcam.
+The model achieves an accuracy of around 91% and an F1 score of approximately 0.86.

 ## Features